Royal College Curepipe

-The Royal College Curepipe (commonly known as RCC) is the most prestigious secondary school in Mauritius, with high admission standards.
-Since 1791 it has been regarded as a school of excellence and started to build a consistent laureateship from the 1800s and now has 207 years of laureateship.
+The Royal College Curepipe (commonly known as RCC) is a secondary school in Mauritius.
+Founded in 1791, it began producing laureates in the 19th century and has continued to do so over the years.

-In the past, it only admitted boys with the best results at the Certificate of Primary Education (CPE) exams, based on national rankings.
-RCC has a tradition of Higher School Certificate (HSC) laureates who compete for state scholarships for tertiary studies abroad.
+In the past, it admitted boys based on performance in the Certificate of Primary Education (CPE) exams, according to national rankings.
+RCC has produced Higher School Certificate (HSC) who have competed for state scholarships for tertiary studies abroad.

-Following education system reforms and the introduction of nine year schooling, RCC was converted into an Academy in 2021.
-It became a co-education institution, admitting the best-performing male and female students of the National Certificate of Education who have obtained 8 aggregates.
+Following education system reforms and the introduction of nine year schooling, RCC was converted into an academy in 2021.
+It became a co-education institution, admitting high-performing male and female students of the National Certificate of Education who have obtained eight aggregates.